pushtopeek/pushtopeek.github.io/privacy.md

  - We don't store personal information on our servers unless required for the on-going operation of one of our services.

-In our blogging products, we aim to make it as simple as possible for you to control what's visible to the public, seen by search engines, kept private, and permanently deleted.

 Below is our privacy policy which incorporates these goals:

 If you have questions about deleting or correcting your personal data please contact our support team.